-Farmland Protection Policy Act (FPPA) - The FPPA's purpose is to minimize the extent to which federal programs contribute to the unnecessary and irreversible conversion of farmland to non-agricultural uses.
+Farmland Protection Policy Act (FPPA): The FPPA's purpose is to minimize the extent to which federal programs contribute to the unnecessary and irreversible conversion of farmland to non-agricultural uses.
 Prime Farmland is present within and adjacent to Conchas Lake.
-The 2021 Master Plan would not impact Prime Farmland present on Conchas Lake.
+The 2022 Master Plan would not impact Prime Farmland present on Conchas Lake.

-Executive Order 11990, Protection of Wetlands - EO 11990 requires federal agencies to minimize the destruction, loss, or degradation of wetlands, and to preserve and enhance the natural and beneficial values of wetlands in executing federal projects.
-The 2021 Master Plan complies with EO 11990.
+Executive Order 11990, Protection of Wetlands: EO 11990 requires federal agencies to minimize the destruction, loss, or degradation of wetlands, and to preserve and enhance the natural and beneficial values of wetlands in executing federal projects.
+The 2022 Master Plan complies with EO 11990.

-Executive Order 11988, Floodplain Management - This EO directs federal agencies to evaluate the potential impacts of proposed actions in floodplains.
+Executive Order 11988, Floodplain Management: This EO directs federal agencies to evaluate the potential impacts of proposed actions in floodplains.
 The operation and management of the existing project complies with EO 11988.

-CEQ Memorandum dated August 11, 1980, Prime or Unique Farmlands - Prime Farmland is land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops, and is also available for these uses.
+CEQ Memorandum dated August 11, 1980, Prime or Unique Farmlands: Prime Farmland is land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops, and is also available for these uses.
 The Proposed Action would not impact Prime Farmland present on Conchas Lake project lands.

-Executive Order 12898 (Environmental Justice) - This EO directs federal agencies to achieve environmental justice to the greatest extent practicable and permitted by law, and consistent with the principles set forth in the report on the National Performance Review.
+Executive Order 12898 (Environmental Justice): This EO directs federal agencies to achieve environmental justice to the greatest extent practicable and permitted by law, and consistent with the principles set forth in the report on the National Performance Review.
 Agencies are required to identify and address, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations.
-The revision of the 2021 Master Plan will not result in a disproportionate adverse impact on minority or low-income population groups.
+The revision of the 2022 Master Plan will not result in a disproportionate adverse impact on minority or low-income population groups.

-SECTION 6: IRRETRIEVABLE AND IRREVERSIBLE COMMITMENT OF RESOURCES when the primary or secondary impacts of an action result in the loss of future options for a resource.
+SECTION 6: IRRETRIEVABLE AND IRREVERSIBLE COMMITMENT OF RESOURCES

+NEPA requires that federal agencies identify "any irreversible and irretrievable commitments of resources which would be involved in the proposed action should it be implemented" (42 U.S.C. § 4332).
+An irreversible commitment of resources occurs when the primary or secondary impacts of an action result in the loss of future options for a resource.
 Usually, this is when the action affects the use of a nonrenewable resource or it affects a renewable resource that takes a long time to renew.
 The impacts of reclassification of land would not be considered an irreversible commitment because subsequent Master Plan revisions could result in some lands being reclassified to a prior, similar land classification.
 An irretrievable commitment of resources is typically associated with the loss of productivity or use of a natural resource (e.g., loss of production or harvest).
-No irreversible or irretrievable impacts on federally protected species or their habitat is anticipated from implementing revisions to the Conchas Lake 2021 Master Plan.
+No irreversible or irretrievable impacts on federally protected species or their habitat is anticipated from implementing revisions to the Conchas Lake 2022 Master Plan.